 The woman also said that "once in a state hospital I was not allowed to see a doctor because I refused to take off my hijab."
 Asked why this could be, Mirzoaliyev of the Ministry of Health replied that the Ministry "is not responsible for hospitals".
 He then refused to talk more to Forum 18.

 Beards and hijabs roadblock

-On 28 September police put up a roadblock on the outskirts of Dushanbe on the road from Vahdat, west of Dushanbe, to stop cars carrying men with beards and women with hijabs.
+On 28 September police put up a roadblock on the outskirts of Dushanbe on the road from Vahdat, east of Dushanbe, to stop cars carrying men with beards and women with hijabs.
 A video of the roadblock seen by Forum 18 shows police officers forcing men with beards into a barber's shop to have their beards shaved off, and women being forced to take off hijab and wear a shawl showing their necks.